Non-vanishing of Kolyvagin systems and Iwasawa theory: Proofs of Theorem and Theorem

-In addition to the ingredients that went into the proof of Theorem~\ref{thmintroKoly}, the proof of the refinement in Theorem~\ref{thmintroKoly-div} relies on the independence of the integer $\mathscr{M}_{\infty,\cN'}$ from $\cN'\subset \cN$ and an exact formula for the length of $\sha(W_{\alpha^{-1}}/K)$ in the spirit of Kolyvagin's structure theorem \cite[Thm.~1]{kolystructure}.
+In addition to the ingredients that went into the proof of Theorem~\ref{thmintroKoly}, our approach to the refinement in Theorem~\ref{thmintroKoly-div} relies on the following two results: the independence of the integer $\mathscr{M}_{\infty,\cN'}$ from $\cN'\subset \cN$ and an exact formula for the length of $\sha(W_{\alpha^{-1}}/K)$ in the spirit of Kolyvagin's structure theorem \cite[Thm.~1]{kolystructure}.